 Cooking the meat days ahead allows it to sit in its juices for better flavor.
 You can store the cooked brisket with juices or gravy for two days in the refrigerator, or without the liquid or gravy for up to four days.

-For ease of slicing, freeze the brisket in an airtight container (if including the juices) or well-wrapped.
+For ease of slicing, freeze the brisket and juices in an airtight container or zip-top freezer bag.
 It will keep frozen for up to two months without juices or three months with the juices.
 When ready to serve, defrost it a bit and slice.
 Reheat it in reserved pan juices.